 These details will be pre-populated but can be edited if necessary.
 If you use a different surname professionally, please provide it in this section.

 You must include a personal statement* in support of your application, which explains your case for promotion, and demonstrates how you meet the Assessment Criteria of the office to which you are applying.
-Where applicable, you should highlight information about your achievements since your last promotion.
+Where applicable, you should highlight information about your achievements since your last promotion/appointment.

 Student feedback is an important factor in assessing the effectiveness of teaching, course development and innovation.
 Therefore, your self-assessment should take into account student feedback on the courses you have taught or are teaching.
 The Head of Institution may comment on this self-assessment in the Institutional Statement.
 It is acknowledged that some institutions do not have formal processes for gathering student feedback.
 In these cases, reference to informal student feedback can be included, although such feedback should not be directly solicited from students.